2016 League of Ireland Premier Division

 The 2016 League of Ireland Premier Division was the 32nd season of the League of Ireland Premier Division.
 The league began on 4 March 2016 and concluded on 28 October 2016; the relegation play-offs followed on 31 October and 4 November 2016.
 The prize fund for the SSE Airtricity League Premier and First Divisions was €475,500 for the 2016 season.

-Dundalk were crowned champions for the third year in a row on 23 October after a 2–1 win against Bohemians.
+Dundalk successfully defended its title for the third consecutive season on 23 October after a 2–1 win against Bohemians.

 Overview

 The Premier Division consisted of 12 teams.
 Each team played each other three times, a total of 33 matches in the season.

 Wexford Youths, the 2015 First Division champion, entered the top level for the first time in their history.
 Finn Harps were promoted after winning the promotion/relegation playoffs.

 The 12 clubs competed for €371,500 in prize money ranging from €110,000 for the winners to €17,000 for the team finishing bottom of the table.